From LDP 'prince' to punchline: What happened to Shinjiro Koizumi?

 But after his foray into the Cabinet, Koizumi’s penchant for populist catchphrases, a trait he no doubt inherited from his own father, and his unorthodox rhetoric started turning against him.

-“Just like his father, Koizumi became popular with his use of one-liners that dumbed down politics, but as minister, his job became just too complicated to be summarized in a few words,” said Yu Uchiyama, a professor of political science at the University of Tokyo.
+“Just like his father, Koizumi became popular with his use of one-liners that dumbed down politics.
+But as minister, his job became just too complicated to be summarized in a few words,” said Yu Uchiyama, a professor of political science at the University of Tokyo.

-Social media lit up with amusement soon after he assumed the post when he — while speaking at a United Nations-hosted climate summit — enthused in English how he thinks Japan’s fight against climate change should be made “sexy.”
+Social media lit up with amusement soon after he assumed the post when he — while speaking at a United Nations-hosted climate summit — enthused in English about how he thought Japan’s fight against climate change should be made “sexy.”

 Ever since, Koizumi's actions have continued to be picked apart, particularly on the internet, for utterances that have a whiff of frivolity or go no further than just stating the obvious.

-One of the main characteristics of his speech is the use of tautology.
-In response to an opposition lawmaker’s question at a Diet committee meeting, Koizumi attempted to express his regret at having skipped a coronavirus task force meeting to attend a New Year’s party thrown by supporters in his constituency.
+One of the main characteristics of his speech is the use of repetition.

-“I am sorry, and I realize this is one of my problems, but even as I say I’m sorry, I don’t look sorry, which I’m sorry about,” he said.
-Utterances like this have inspired many on social media to create what they call the “Koizumi Syntax,” where they use Koizumi-esque tautology to come up with an array of humorously empty sentences.
+In response to an opposition lawmaker’s question at a Diet committee meeting, Koizumi attempted to express his regret at having skipped a coronavirus task force meeting to attend a New Year’s party thrown by supporters in his constituency: “I am sorry, and I realize this is one of my problems, but even as I say I’m sorry, I don’t look sorry, which I’m sorry about.”
+Utterances like this have inspired many on social media to create what they call the “Koizumi Syntax,” where they use Koizumi-esque phrases to come up with an array of humorously empty sentences.

 The impression of shallowness took on a new level of notoriety earlier this year when he explained in a TV interview how Japan’s ambitious goal of slashing its greenhouse gas emissions 46% by 2030 from 2013 levels had come about.